CoverRight’s Mission and Editorial Guidelines.

 Strict Prior Authorization Rules

-While prior authorizations allow Medicare Advantage plans to keep overall day-to-day healthcare services costs low, they can also detriment some beneficiaries in certain instances.
+While prior authorizations allow Medicare Advantage plans to keep overall day-to-day healthcare services costs low, they can also be detrimental to some beneficiaries in certain instances.

-In 2022, over 46 million prior authorization requests were submitted to carriers (a 31% increase over the previous year).
-These can create delays in receiving necessary medical care and be frustrating for patients and healthcare providers alike..
+In 2023, over 53 million prior authorization requests were submitted to carriers (a 13% increase over the previous year).
+These can delay receiving necessary medical care and frustrate patients and healthcare providers.

 Below is a study by the Kaiser Family Foundation that reviews major Medicare Advantage carriers and the average number of authorization requests per carrier.

-While a high number of prior authorizations is not necessarily bad, it needs to be reviewed in conjunction with the number of denials (for example, if a carrier has a high number of prior authorization requests but the vast majority are approved, then it doesn’t necessarily negatively impact you as a consumer).
+While a high number of prior authorizations is not necessarily alarming, it needs to be reviewed in conjunction with the number of denials (for example, if a carrier has a high number of prior authorization requests, but the vast majority are approved, then it doesn’t necessarily negatively impact you as a consumer).

-Carriers can deny coverage if they assess that a certain service is not required – limiting the flexibility of doctors in treating their patients.
+Carriers can deny coverage if they assess that a specific service is not required, limiting the flexibility of doctors in treating their patients.
 The Kaiser Family Foundation found that:

-• One in ten (9.9%) percent of prior authorization denials were appealed.
+• A little over eleven (11.7%) percent of prior authorization denials were appealed.

 How to avoid issues with prior authorization